kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 ## Summary

 This post covered several open-source projects that support dataframes and SQL workflows.
-Some projects are more mature than others, but all of them are worth keeping an eye on.
-Which table abstractions are your favorite?
+Which table abstraction is your favorite?
 Let us know in the [community Slack](https://kestra.io/slack).
 Check out [Kestra's blueprints](2023-07-12-your-private-app-store-for-data-pipelines.md) to discover how to orchestrate both SQL and dataframe workflows.
-If you like the project, give us a [star on GitHub](https://github.com/kestra-io/kestra).
+If you like Kestra and our blog, give us a [star on GitHub](https://github.com/kestra-io/kestra).